Kerioney/E-Exam/README.md

 # E-Exam
 E-Exam is a System for students to get their exams online.
-The admin is responsible for adding and editing (subjects , professors and Students) and make an approval for the professors Professors prepare for their subjects' exams with adding and editing questions and identifying the correct answer.
-Students take the exam and the results are stored to be shown for the student and professor.
+The admin is responsible for adding and editing (subjects, professors and Students) and making approval for the professors.
+Professors prepare for their subjects' exams by adding and editing questions and identifying the correct answer.
+Students take the exam and the results are stored to be shown to the student and professor.

 # Types of Users
 1. Admin: is basically a professor with Administrating Authentications.